 Pumpkin With North African Flavors

-I can’t believe I posted the recipe video for this Moroccan-influenced dish on my Instagram and YouTube, but not here.
-Pumpkins are still around in North Carolina, where I’m living now, but I’m not sure about China.
-I just looked at my Google Analytics and discovered that my blog has many visitors from China.
-I don’t know why I’m surprised by this fact.
-Just because they have the most exciting cuisine doesn’t mean they don’t love hummus and falafel.
-By the way, I do have 0.2% Asian genes in my DNA.
+I can’t believe I posted the recipe video for this vibrant, warming dish on Instagram and YouTube but never here.
+It’s January and pumpkins are still around, at least here in North Carolina, where I am now.
+Not sure about China though.
+I recently discovered on Google Analytics that I’ve been getting a lot of visitors from China lately, which surprised me more than it should have.
+Just because they have one of the most exciting cuisines in the world doesn’t mean they don’t search for Mediterranean or Middle Eastern recipes.
+And for what it’s worth, I do have 0.2% Asian genes in my DNA (according to 23andMe).

-• Cilantro: I soak fresh herbs in cold water for a few minutes to remove any soil or grit, then squeeze them gently with my hands to remove excess water before chopping.
+• Cilantro: before I chop fresh herbs, I soak them in cold water for a few minutes to remove any soil or grit, then squeeze them gently with my hands to remove excess water or dry them in a salad spinner.

 • Dried peppers: I keep a large ziplock bag of assorted dried peppers in my pantry – usually California chilis, chipotle, and various hot peppers.
 They keep for months and add incredible depth to dishes.
 My mother always added dried peppers to her Moroccan spicy fish recipe, and I’ve carried on this tradition.